hughobrien/psu-constitution/README.md

 	8. Officers' Reports and Questions to officers
 	9. Any Other Business

 6. A motion will have to be put on the agenda from any council members.
 The motion has to be submitted in writing to the vice president five days before the council meeting in order for it to be put on the agenda.
 The motion has to be proposed and seconded by two council members, opened to the floor for discussion and the votes will be cast by all council members (excluding the executive).
-All motions shall include a reference to the relevant article in the Constitution.
+All motions shall include a reference to the relevant Article in the Constitution.

 7. A motion shall be deemed to be carried when a majority of council members present vote in its favour in a quorate Council.